mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 A template is a repository which contains some project specific information.
 Once you choose a company, you can choose a template.
-The template allows you to pre-fill active services in your project and starts all the similar projects with the same configuration.
+The template allows you to pre-fill active services in your project and start all the similar projects with the same configuration.
-So, it is a base on which to create your project.
+In short, it constitutes a base on which to create your project.

 :::info
-The fields set by the template can be changed during project creation.
+The fields set by the template can be changed in the project creation.
 :::

-There are two ways of adding services to a template:
+There are two ways to add services to a template:

-* Using an `api-console-config` which specifies the services that will be included in the projects created with that template, together with other details e.g. environment variables.
-This requires you to add an `api-console-config.json` file in the root directory of the project.
+* Using an `api-console-config`, which specifies the services that will be included in the projects created with that template, together with other details (e.g. environment variables).
+This requires you to add an `api-console-config.json` file in the root directory of the project;
-* Using `enabledServices` which only specifies whether a certain service is enabled or not, without the possibility of defining any other detail.
+* Using `enabledServices`, which only specifies whether a certain service is enabled or not, without the possibility to define any other detail.

 :::caution
-The `enabledServices` can only be used for core services (i.e. `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client` and `oauth-login-site`), while it is not working for services used from the Console that have been migrated to custom services (migrated services are now plugins, you can find them in the [marketplace](../../marketplace/overview_marketplace.md)).
-The only exception to this rule is that if your template uses api-console-config version 0.39 or lower, or do not use it at all, `enabledServices` will work for migrated services as well.
+The `enabledServices` can only be used for core services (i.e. `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client`, and `oauth-login-site`), while it does not work for services used from the Console that have been migrated to custom services (migrated services are now plugins, you can find them in the [marketplace](../../marketplace/overview_marketplace.md)).
+The only exception to this rule is that if your template uses `api-console-config` version 0.39 or lower, or do not use it at all, `enabledServices` will work for migrated services as well.
 :::

-The base structure of the `api-console-config.json` is as follows:
+The base structure of the `api-console-config.json` is the following:

 ```json
 {